oguzhankemal/getir-bi-mutluluk/README.md

 }
 ```
 ## Response Payload
-Response payload should have 3 main fields.
+- Response payload have 3 main fields.
-**“code”** is for status of the request.
+- **“code”** is for status of the request.
 0 means success.
-Other values may be used for errors that you define.
-**“msg”** is for description of the code.
-You can set it to “success” for successful requests.
-For unsuccessful requests, you should use explanatory messages.
+- **“msg”** is for description of the code.
-**“records”** will include all the filtered items according to the request.
-This array should include items of “key”, “createdAt” and “totalCount” which is the sum of the “counts” array in the document.
+- **“records”** includes all the filtered items according to the request.
+This array includes items of “key”, “createdAt” and “totalCount” fields.

 ```
 Sample: